 While it’s true that the digital age has conveyed numerous advantages to the enterprise, it is equally as true that it has introduced extremely destructive data breaches.
 And some of the most damaging security threats don’t originate from malicious outsiders or malware but rather from trusted insiders.

 Insider threats present a high risk to every organization, no matter the size, industry, or location.
-Consequently, it’s imperative that you’re able to recognize the signs and indications of insider threats so you can defend your network from paralyzing data breaches as well as data theft.
+Consequently, it’s imperative that you’re able to recognize the signs and indications of security risks so you can defend your network from paralyzing data breaches as well as data theft.

 So, we’ve put together this guide to help you understand and defend again insider threats.